 The York Gin Quiz of gin history, gin trivia and gin quotes

-The questions are followed by all the answers - that have lots of background info too.
+The questions are followed by all the answers - with lots of background info too.
 We hope you'll find it entertaining.
-Good luck!

 Round 1: Gin history and gin-fo